fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 #### Labels defined by user

-These are labels provided by _Classifiers_ in case of service mesh/middleware integration, or explicitly at flow creation in [Aperture SDK][aperture-go].
+These are labels provided by _Classifiers_ in case of service mesh/middleware integration, or explicitly at flow creation in [Aperture SDK][aperture-sdks].

 :::note